Omnibus-Type/Archivo/README.md

 *To contribute to the project contact Omnibus-Type at omnibus.type@gmail.com*

+**2020 Dec 14 (v2.000)
+- Added new weights
+- Added ExtraCondensed and Expanded widths
+- Mastering for Variable fonts

 **2018 Aug 12 (v1.003)**
 - Updated to GF Latin Plus set